When

 more pronounced one if you wish (extra cost).
 Here's

 a comparison of the flares.
-What's that curved panel I see in

 some of the radiator openings?
-The

 original street cars used an air splitter, supposedly to redirect air